The Flats: Industrial center

-Late 20th Century
+Nightlife hotspot

 In the mid-1980s, the Flats saw a resurgence as an entertainment destination.
 Underground music venues appeared on the East Bank, while mainstream development first took place on the West Bank.
 The Powerhouse, built to power the city's cable cars, was renovated to include multiple bars, restaurants, and an outdoor music venue.
 Other warehouses and buildings were also renovated into nightlife destinations.
 At its peak in the early 1990s, the Flats had the highest concentration of bars in the Midwest, with both locally owned bars, nightclubs, and national restaurant chains lining both sides of the river from the mouth to the Oxbow bend.
 The Flats and Cleveland had soon become an entertainment mecca and destination for the region.
 The Flats Oxbow Association was formed to help redevelop the Flats, and housing development soon followed on both sides of the river, with new construction and warehouses being converted into condominiums and apartments.

 The Flats' 20th century heyday as an entertainment destination was short-lived.
 Three drowning deaths in one month in 2000, along with a city crackdown on fire and health code violations led to the closing of many bars.
 Patrons becoming scared off due to safety concerns led to a sharp decrease in business.
-While this was a boon for the redevelopment for the Warehouse District, the area just up the hill from the East Bank, it sent shock waves through the Flats' redevelopment from which it has never fully recovered.
+While this was a boon for the redevelopment for the Warehouse District, the area just up the hill from the East Bank, it sent shock waves through the Flats' redevelopment.
 Most of the East Bank went "dark" due to the number of businesses that have closed.

 In the early 2000s, The West Bank fared better than the East Bank with longtime businesses like Shooters and the Harbor Inn remaining open, and the construction of condominiums at the remains of the Superior Viaduct in 2005.

-21st Century Revival
+21st century revival

 In September 2010, Cleveland Rowing Foundation closed a deal to reclaim 6.5 acre of vacant, industrialized land to create Rivergate Park, a public park devoted to rowing, canoeing, kayaking and dragon-boating.

 The Greater Cleveland Aquarium opened its doors on Jan.
 21, 2012 in the FirstEnergy Powerhouse on the West Bank of the Flats.
 The 70,000-square-foot building was constructed in the late 19th century to generate electricity for the city’s cable cars.

 Plans were first unveiled in the summer of 2005 include leveling most of buildings in the East Bank and creating a new "neighborhood" that included mixed use live/work spaces, a movie theatre, shopping, a grocery store and riverwalk.
 The project was delayed by the 2007 Recession and court battles of property acquisition.

 A multiphase, $500 million mixed-use redevelopment along the East Bank of the Flats is being developed and financed by the Wolstein Group and Fairmount Properties.